Step One: We admitted that we were powerless over our drinking, using or acting out and that our lives had become unmanageable.

 __ resolutions, oaths, promises, contracts

-__ controlled using, drinking
+__ controlled using, drinking, acting out

 __ harm reduction, substitution strategies

 __ ominous warnings from a doctor, judge, lawyer, employer

 __ change of environment, trigger lists, avoiding people, places, things

 __ relationships, friends, spouse, children, family, sex, pregnancy

 __ having a sponsor, mentor, life coach, body guard, recovery coach

 __ going to meetings, 90 meetings in 90 days, “meeting makers make it”

 __ recovery knowledge